 (b) use any sign, display, title or advertisement implying that he or she is a podiatrist.

-3(3) A podiatrist registered under this Act may display or make use of the title "Doctor" or the abbreviation "Dr.", provided it is used in connection with the word "podiatrist", clearly indicating that he or she is not a physician within the meaning of The Medical Act.
+A podiatrist registered under this Act may display or make use of the title "Doctor" or the abbreviation "Dr.", provided it is used in connection with the word "podiatrist", clearly indicating that he or she is not a member of the College of Physicians and Surgeons of Manitoba who holds a certificate of practice issued by the College under The Regulated Health Professions Act.

 (a) manage and conduct the business and affairs of the college; and

 (b) exercise the rights, powers and privileges of the college in the name and on behalf of the college.